clarkgrubb/tsv-sql/README.md

 tsv-sql
 =======

-Execute SQL statements at the command line on TSV files
+Execute a SQL SELECT statement at the command line on TSV files